 Auto code completion works for local projects as well as for projects that you access via SSH.
 This works by indexing a local version of your remote project to provide the autocompletion features.

-The code completion feature of Tinkerwell runs a PHP based language server locally – this means that you need a working PHP version on your local machine, even if you access your application via SHH, Docker or Laravel Vapor.
+The code completion feature of Tinkerwell runs a PHP based language server locally – this means that you need a working PHP version on your local machine, even if you access your application via SSH, Docker or Laravel Vapor.
 The language server needs PHP versions

 7.4+ and you can configure the local PHP version in the general settings.
+The PHP binary does not need to match the PHP version of your project.

 Code completion on remote projects works by indexing a local version of your remote application.
 This has the benefit that the indexing does not need to scan your remote project at all.
 To enable autocompletion for existing projects or add it to new ones, set the path to the local project on your machine in the connection settings.